angusryer/angusryer/README.md

 - Azure DevOps for task management and CI/CD pipelines
 - Jest and Maestro for unit, integration, and E2E testing

-## Whippersnapps Digital Inc.
+## Whippersnapps Digital Inc. (2020 - 2022)

 I led the tech and faced customers on this one.
-Designed and built the apps and server from scratch.
+We created P.O.
+Pro and I designed and built the apps and server from scratch.
 I probably shouldn't have done all the work myself, but when you're attempting to cultivate deep insights, you need to go right down to the core.
-PO Pro is a SaaS and mobile app combo for construction companies.
+P.O.
+Pro is a SaaS and mobile app combo for construction companies.
 It reduces friction, miscommunication, and silly errors when passing purchase order info around from site to office to vendor.
 It taught me about security, payments, permissions, complex DB queries, system optimization, and deployment strategies.
 I also held many customer conversations during this time.
 I was speaking with domain experts in several different industries, trying to understand product viability and assess risks even though I wasn't the domain expert.
 It turned out to be quite a challenge, but I learned a lot and still refer to my notes from these conversations to this day.
 I had to really stretch my mind, and that's good.

+Ultimately, my partner and I decided to move on.
+His company was growing very quickly and he had to make some hard decisions about what he could support.

 ### [Purchase Order Pro](https://www.popro.app/) (PO Pro)
 Techity-techs: